Therapist, Body Trust Provider, and Consultant

 I spent my formative years growing up in the Pacific Northwest, north of the Seattle area near the San Juan Islands.
-I earned my Bachelor of Arts degree in English language and literature from the University of Washington.
-My passion for English was initially inspired by my love of writing and thinking about cultural studies.
+I earned my Bachelor of Arts degree in English literature from the University of Washington.
+My passion for English was inspired by my love of writing about cultural studies, specifically gender and sexuality.
 Following graduation I worked for a few years to redefine my career path.
-I began working in the mental health field in 2010 at an inpatient psychiatric hospital and soon after decided to pursue graduate school to become a mental health therapist.
+I began working in the mental health field in 2010 at an inpatient psychiatric hospital and soon after decided to pursue graduate studies to become a mental health therapist.
 My work as a therapist is a nourishing hybrid of my passion for both the theoretical headiness of academia and the relational magic that happens when a client experiences the presence of a listening, empathic other.

 Since 2010 I have worked with teens and adults in a variety of settings in the mental health field: inpatient psychiatric mental health, community mental health, private practice, and mental health research.

 I graduated with my Master of Science degree in Counseling from Portland State University in 2014.
 Following graduation I lived in New York City and served as the Assistant Director of a psychotherapy program at the New School for Social Research that trains doctoral-level psychologists.
-From 2017-2019 I worked as a mental health specialist at Kaiser Permanente's Center for Health Research and provided therapy services for teens and young adults in a Dialectical Behavior Therapy (DBT) program.
+Following my time in NYC I worked as a mental health specialist at Kaiser Permanente's Center for Health Research and provided therapy services for teens and young adults in a Dialectical Behavior Therapy (DBT) program.